 OUR FLIGHT FROM Philadelphia was at around 11 in the morning on Saturday.
 My wife and I said goodbye to our daughter and to our dog and also to my sister and our niece.
 They had come up the night before to watch over our daughter and pup.
 Then we hit the road, knots in both of our stomachs.

 This was not a normal trip.
 This was not a vacation and this was not for a wedding.
 This was a mission; a mission to get our daughter, who was currently resting comfortably in the womb of our surrogate, who lived in southern Florida, about a half-hour north of Miami.
-It had been a long time coming, us getting to this point in making the trip.
+It had been a long time coming, us getting to this point in making the trip in the middle of August.
 Before the drive to Philadelphia, there had been plenty of decisions and discussions, followed by more discussions and decisions.
 There had been two miscarriages and subsequently, more discussions and more decisions.
 There were doctors and nurses, waiting rooms, various procedures, lengthy calls with insurance, car rides, tiny cups, paperwork, lawyers, notary publics, and paralegals.

 And then there was a pandemic.